Sahar-Khan-17/USAIncomeCensus/README.md

 YES, We Can!
 Initially using Python, the data is cleansed and exploratory data analysis is performed.
 Further 3 models were built :

-Naïve Bayes Model
+1. Naïve Bayes Model

-Logit Model
+2. Logit Model

-Tree Model (CART)
+3. Tree Model (CART)

-A $25 million marketing campaign was built using the random forest model, which was 94% accurate.
+### A $25 million marketing campaign was built using the Random Forest model, which was 94% accurate.

 # Technology Used : Python, KNIME, Tableau